embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

 If you ended up opening many, close all with `docker container prune`.

+# Architecture

+Docker has a client-server architecture.
+The client communicates to the daemon (server) using a REST API.
+So, the daemon can be local or be in the network.

+{% include image.html
+	img="images/posts/dockerDevops/architecture.svg"
+    width="800"
+	caption="(Source: docs.docker.com)"
+%}

+> Docker is written in the Go programming language and takes advantage of several features of the Linux kernel to deliver its functionality.
+Docker uses a technology called namespaces to provide the isolated workspace called the container.
+When you run a container, Docker creates a set of namespaces for that container.These namespaces provide a layer of isolation.
+Each aspect of a container runs in a separate namespace and its access is limited to that namespace.
+(Source: <docs.docker.com>)

 ## Docker Images

 A docker container “executes” a docker image.
 The container includes all the essential components required to execute an image.
 This consists of a virtual FS, networking, etc.